Data Driven Quality Improvement

 Data collection is key to assessing population needs prior to implementing improvement strategies.
 The HCCN acknowledges the importance of diligent data collection for targeted quality improvement, especially with regard to understanding the social factors that impact our patients.

-- SOGI: The HCCN works with health centers on high-level trainings targeted at Sexual Orientation and Gender Identity (SOGI) health information, supplemented by resources from the Fenway Institute, in hopes of spurring SOGI data collection and improving healthcare for the LGBTQ population.
+- SOGI: The HCCN works with health centers on high-level trainings targeted at Sexual Orientation and Gender Identity (SOGI) health information, supplemented by resources from the Fenway Institute, in hopes of spurring SOGI data collection and improving healthcare for the LGBTQIA+ population.
 Click here for resources from the Fenway Institute.

-- PRAPARE: Protocol for Responding to and Assessing Patient Assets, Risks, and Experiences (PRAPARE) is a survey developed by the National Association of Community Health Centers (NACHC) to standardize the collection of social determinants of health (SDH) such as housing insecurities, employment, income, etc. The HCCN works with centers to encourage the collection of valuable social information such as SDH to more aptly quantify the needs of the patient population.
+- PRAPARE: Protocol for Responding to and Assessing Patient Assets, Risks, and Experiences (PRAPARE) is a survey developed by the National Association of Community Health Centers (NACHC) to standardize the collection of social determinants of health (SDOH) such as housing insecurities, employment, income, etc. The HCCN works with centers to encourage the collection of valuable social information such as SDOH to more aptly quantify the needs of the patient population.
 Click here for more information on the PRAPARE tool.